cassicakes/project3/README.md

 ## User Story
-As a music lover I want to search for my favorite artist Save them to a profile see realted artists based on favorite artist and get info about them Stay in the know about favorite artists
+As a music lover I want to search for my favorite artist -Save them to a profile
+  -See realted artists based on favorite artist and get info about them -Stay in the know about favorite artists

 # App link